 - Multispecialty pediatric clinics.
 Mayo Clinic offers expert care in pediatric clinics for inflammatory bowel disease, cancer treatment, weight-loss surgery (bariatric surgery), muscular and skeletal disorders, nervous system diseases, genetic and metabolic disorders, and chest and lung-related diseases.

 - Pain management experts.
-If needed, with a caring and compassionate focus, Mayo Clinic offers a multispecialty team approach to prevent and relieve your child's pain.
+With a caring and compassionate focus, Mayo Clinic offers a unique pain management treatment plan using a multispecialty team approach to prevent and relieve your child's pain.

 - Complementary and integrative therapies.
 Your Mayo doctor or nurse can request complementary therapies, such as massage therapy or music therapy, to help your child during the recovery process.